bb-drummer/siteapp/README.md

 - [basic core usage](#basic-core-usage)
 - [basic module usage](#basic-module-usage)

-Due to the abstraction itself and its _organic_ growth (sorry for that O:) ) there are some objects to be utilized and mechanisms to apply by extending applications and/or components.
-There are a lot of new objects and there are a few ones inherited from the _Foundation_ core:
+Due to the abstraction itself there are some objects to be utilized and mechanisms to apply by extending applications and/or components.
+There are a lot of new objects and a few ones are inherited from the _Foundation_ core:

 - [Application core](docs/core.md)
   - [Extending](docs/core.md#extending-the-base-object) the base object